Taras Kim Photo

 Moving to Philadelphia can be a pleasant experience if you prepare in advance and know the important details.

 Before moving, it's a good idea to make a plan ahead of time so you don't forget anything.
 You need to change your address and notify your bank, post office, and other important services.
-Arrange in advance to disconnect utilities in the old dwelling and connect them in the new one.
+Arrange in advance to disconnect utilities in the old place and connect them in the new one.
 Also, review your belongings, get rid of what you don't need and pack the rest neatly.
-Sign boxes so it's easy to unpack later.
+Label boxes so it's easy to unpack later.

 Learn more about the cost of movers in Philadelphia in our article!